University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 ![](https://us.v-cdn.net/5019796/uploads/editor/f4/uuzmf2cbau1y.png)

 SAM files contain a lot of information, with information for every mapped fragments (and sometimes unmapped sequences) all being detailed on a single line of text.
-Text data is generally takes up a large amount of storage space, and so a SAM file can take up a significant proportion of storage allocations when running alignment tasks.
+Text data generally takes up a large amount of storage space, meaning SAM files are an inefficiant storage format for alignment data.
-Because of the large file size, SAM files are rarely stored in the text representation, and instead we reduce the file size down by using a form of compression
-BAM and CRAM are both compressed forms of SAM.
+Instead, storage formats such as BAM and CRAM are often favoured over SAM as they represent the alignment information in a compressed form.
 BAM (for Binary Alignment Map) is a lossless compression while CRAM can range from lossless to lossy depending on how much compression you want to achieve (up to very much indeed).
 Lossless means that we can completely recover all the data when converting between compression levels, while lossy removes a part of the data that cannot be recovered when converting back to its uncompressed state.
 BAMs and CRAMs hold the same information as their SAM equivalent, structured in the same way, however what is different between them is how the files themselves are encoded.